Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/Features/FeatureLayer_FeatureService/README.md

 The sample declares a FeatureLayer using a ServiceFeatureTable with a URL REST endpoint to the feature service.
 The FeatureLayer is then added to the Map.
 1. Create a `ServiceFeatureTable` from a URL.
 2. Create a feature layer from the service feature table.
-3. Add the feature layer to your Map using `map.geoperationalLayers.append(FeatureLayer)`.
+3. Add the feature layer to your Map using `map.operationalLayers.append(FeatureLayer)`.

 ## Relevant API